Missouri Birding Challenge Rules

 Body

 1. Teams may only add birds to their eBird checklists that they can positively identify by sight or sound.
 Teams should not include birds on their lists that they cannot positively ID.
-If the team cannot ID to species, eBird allows you to record the bird type (e.g., “shorebird sp.”, “new world sparrow sp.”).
+If the team cannot ID to species, eBird allows you to record the bird type (e.g., shorebird sp., new world sparrow sp.).

-2. The Merlin Bird ID app’s Sound ID is a helpful tool for suggesting what birds are present based on best matches for a sound it processes.
+2. The Merlin Bird ID app’s Sound ID is a helpful tool for suggesting what birds are present based on the best matches for a sound it processes.
 However, these are only suggestions.
 Teams must not populate eBird lists based on Merlin’s Sound ID alone and must only include birds they are able to independently verify by sight or sound on their eBird checklists.

 3. It can be helpful to take photos or sound recordings of unknown birds that a team observes.
 Then, the team members can refer to them as they look through field guides and other resources to accurately identify the species.
+Teams are encouraged to include photos and audio on their challenge checklists.

 6. The Missouri Birding Challenge organizers reserve the right to evaluate the integrity of a team’s eBird checklists and may request more information to support any observation.